Kingdom of the Netherlands: Relationship with the European Union

 The Kingdom of the Netherlands is a founding member state of the European Union.
 Although originally both Suriname and the Netherlands Antilles were explicitly excluded from association with the European Economic Community by means of a special protocol attached to the Treaty of Rome, the status of Suriname as an overseas country (OCT) of the Community was established by a Supplementary Act completing the instrument of ratification of the Kingdom of the Netherlands on 1 September 1962.
-The Convention on the association of the Netherlands Antilles with the European Economic Community entered into force on 1 October 1964, signaling the attainment of OCT status by the Netherlands Antilles.
+The Convention on the association of the Netherlands Antilles with the European Economic Community entered into force on 1 October 1964, signalling the attainment of OCT status by the Netherlands Antilles.
 Suriname is now an independent republic and a sovereign country, outside the EU.
 The Antilles have been dissolved.

 The Caribbean islands, including the BES islands that are part of the Netherlands proper, are OCTs.
 Since citizenship is a Kingdom affair, and is thus not distinguished for the four countries, citizens from all four countries are also citizens of the European Union.
 However, these territories are not part of the European Union.